 Reimbursement Funding Information:

-Applications for startup and travel plan grants accepted whever communities are ready to initate a local SRTS program.
+All availabel SRTS funds have been awarded.
+Applications for startup and travel plan grants continue to be accepted whenever communities are ready to initate a local SRTS program.
+New startup and travel plan awards will be made if nand when existing sponsors return unused funds to the program.
 See the Federal Funding page for application forms and scoring criteria.

 Travel Plan Format Note: The travel plan format includes a section on preparing a map of existing and proposed safe routes between schools and residential neighborhoods.
 More information about mapping …